 These also eliminate the need to transport media, such as CDs or Blu-ray discs, from room to room.

 These systems make it simple to listen to some music in the lobby area while someone else delivers a phenomenal business presentation to a potential client in the conference room.

 Several different elements comprise a multi-room audio-video system.
-There are many additional options a user can add to a system, but there are a few basics.
-First, the consumer will need a A/V receiver
+There are many additional options a user can add to a network, but there are a few basics.
+First, the consumer will need an A/V receiver

 Consider Wired or Wireless Options

 The two main types of multi-room audio-video systems.

 The setups can either be wired or wireless.

 Each type has its own advantages and limitations.